Verteego/vds-doc/installation.rst

 **4. Launch installation**

 This will launch the default installation of Verteego Data Suite.
-For custom settings such as instance calibration, read `this <#custom-settings>`_..
+For custom settings such as instance calibration, read `this <#custom-settings>`_.

 ::